cocreature/indscheme/README.md

 ## Status

-The tatic works for simple cases as the one shown above but is very fragile and only supports generating induction schemes of unparametrized types.
-It also expects that you use `Forall'` which is a variant of `Forall` situated in `Type` instead of `Prop`.
+The tatic works for simple cases as the one shown above but is very fragile and thereby unlikely to be useful in its current state.
+It also only supports generating induction schemes of unparametrized types and it expects that you use `Forall'` which is a variant of `Forall` situated in `Type` instead of `Prop`.

 ```coq